-Jane specialises in teaching creative contemporary dance practices.
+Jane is a highly experienced teacher/facilitator of dance, choreography and creative practice.
 In this she draws on extensive experience as a dancer and choreographer researching and working with dance styles from ballet to tango, jazz and improvisation.
-She has led workshops for professional organisations such as Northern Touring Theatre and the International Workshop Festival, choreographed and taught GCSE examination and technique work in schools, created large scale community dance events and most recently worked with prisoners for Kent Opera.
-She is also appointed as part-time Senior Lecturer at London Metropolitan University and as External Examiner to the MA Performance Arts at Bedfordshire University and the BA Dance top-up course @ ESART Barcelona with Bath Spa University 2017
+She has led workshops for professional organisations such as Northern Touring Theatre and the International Workshop Festival, choreographed and taught GCSE examination and technique work in schools, created large scale community dance events and recently worked with prisoners for Kent Opera.
+She is also appointed as part-time Senior Lecturer at London Metropolitan University and leads the Teaching & Learning unit for the Imperial Society of Teachers of Dancing teacher’s course.

 A recent collaboration with students at London Met and Malaysian composer Valerie Ross’s new composition Cusp of Life led to performance at Cambridge University 25th October 2019 as part of Churchill College’s International Conference on Musical Intersections in Practice (MIP2019), and, as seen here, at the TATE Modern as part of a Tate Talks event ‘The Pecking Order’ 10th December.

 An earlier explicatory film here: Swarm: Self-organising systems in performance

 Jane is used to delivering a choreographic brief in a limited time frame whatever the context, whether live or filmed, making confident short works with across all sorts of styles.
 Jane works with energy and enthusiasm towards accomplished inventive performance that brings out the individuality and potential of performers.

 “We had so many compliments and people still talk about ‘the dance’ Thanks again”

 Neil and Caitrin Roskilly, June 2017

 Always interested in meeting new people in new dance adventures, get in touch to discuss what you need.